KonradHoeffner/hdt/README.md

 hdt = { version = "0.0.12", default-features = false }
 ```

+Version 0.0.13 with a slightly different syntax is currently in development on the main branch but not yet released on [crates.io](https://crates.io/crates/hdt).

 ## Performance and Benchmarks
 [The benchmarks](https://github.com/KonradHoeffner/hdt_benchmark/blob/master/benchmark_results.ipynb) show the performance of this and some other RDF libraries.
 The performance of a query depends on the size of the graph, the type of triple pattern and the size of the result set.